bangadang/stackIT/FS25/Dataengineering.md

  ### extract
  -  data is collected from one or several sources and held in temporary storage
  - validation test are run on the data to ensure it conforms with its destinations requirements
- - its a task done regularly in order to supply data to da data warehouse
+ - its a task done regularly in order to supply updated data to da data warehouse
+ - the data extracted is differentiable through a time setting and defined type of e
 ### transform
 - the data is then processed.
 So its structures and values conform with its intended use case
 ### load